 Head Injury Association shall submit an initial report about the event or situation in the OPWDD Incident Report and Management Application (IRMA).
 Head Injury Association shall enter initial information about the event or situation within twenty-four hours of occurrence or discovery or by close of the next working day, whichever is later.
 Such initial information shall identify all actions taken by the agency, including any initial actions taken to protect the involved individual.
 Head Injury Association shall report updates on the event or situation in IRMA on a monthly basis or more frequently upon the request of OPWDD until the event or situation is resolved.
-Such updates shall include information about the resolution of the event or situation.
+Such updates shall include information about subsequent interventions (see subdivision 625.3(b)) and shall include information about the resolution of the event or situation.